 Hans Rocha IJzerman is an Associate Professor at Université Grenoble Alpes.
 He holds a PhD in Psychology and has done groundbreaking work in the world of social thermoregulation — the study of how temperature interacts with our social relationships.
-We spoke to him over video call about his work and what he thinks about the potential of our new Embrace feature.
+We spoke to him over video call about his work and what he thinks about the potential of temperature to create social connections.

 Tell me a little bit about who you are, your background and your work.

 I'm originally from the Netherlands, and in 2017 I moved to France with my now wife.
 She's from Brazil, and my daughter will be three months in a couple of days.
 My original plan was actually to become a professional basketball player.
 I would have never, ever been good enough to be an NBA player, but I think I was sufficiently good to play in Europe.
 That's the reason why I did my undergrad in the United States, where I started studying psychology.
 I got injured playing basketball, so I had to choose an alternative career.
 I did my master’s and PhD degrees in the Netherlands before moving to France, where I now work as an associate professor in psychology.

 The NBA’s loss is our gain.
 So then, how did you end up getting into the temperature psychology field?

 When I was a master’s student in psychology between 2004-2006, I went to the University of Illinois to do my thesis with Dov Cohen.
 He proposed studying the role of the body in how we think about moral values.
 From there, I learned about conceptual metaphor theory, which is a theory that tries to explain how the body is involved in abstract thought.